top of page

 • Frame rate (30 fps vs 60 fps)

-• Number of cameras in use (4-camera or 8-camera configurations)
+• Number of cameras in use (4-camera, 6-camera or more...)

 ProRes 422 Storage Requirements